-It is disappointing to note that speeding through the Village remains a problem, with numbers in each sessions so far well into double figures (highest 34) and speeds often exceeding 40 mph.
-Many drivers are unaware of the distance that the equipment operated by the Team can reach in either direction.
-The Speedwatch team is not operating deliberately to catch drivers out, rather, members would prefer to have zero on their record sheet.
+It is disappointing to note that speeding through the Village remains a persistent problem, with numbers in each session so far, well into double figures (highest 34) and speeds often exceeding 40 mph.
+Many drivers are unaware of the distances that the equipment operated by the Team can reach in either direction.
+The Speedwatch team is not there deliberately to catch drivers out, rather, members would prefer to have zero on their record sheet.
 The team's presence is to stop drivers speeding through Chelford to ensure that the roads are safe for residents.

 It is important to understand that the police will take action based on the Speedwatch records and it should not be assumed, as some drivers do, that there are no consequences.
 Please keep Chelford roads safe and observe the speed limits.
 The speed indicators at either end of the Village will give you a clue as to your speed.